olab-io/ofSketch/README.md

 To build using openFrameworks v0.8.3 on OSX and Linux follow the steps below.

-1. Clone the ofSketch repo:
+1. Clone the ofSketch repo into your `OF_ROOT/apps` folder, making sure that the `ofSketchApp/` folder inside of `ofSketch/` is two directories below your openFrameworks distribution:

 		git clone https://github.com/olab-io/ofSketch.git
 		cd ofSketch

-2. Run the init repo script:
+2. Run the init repo script.
+This will download and install a trimmed down version of the latest oF release in the `bin/data` folder of your ofSketch build:

 		./scripts/init_repo.sh

-3. Clone the ofxAddon dependencies:
+3. Clone the ofxAddon dependencies.
+This script will attempt to clone the required addons and then pull the latest changes.
+If you already have these addons, make sure that any of your changes are saved:

 		./scripts/clone_addons.sh

 4. Compile ofSketch:

 		cd ofSketchApp
-		make
+		make && make run

+__Note__: OSX users may use the Xcode project instead of building from the command line in step 4.

 ### Info